Department of Curriculum and Instruction

 Credit arranged

 Introduction to the education of people with disabilities, primarily in the school setting.
 History and foundation of special education, areas of exceptionality, instructional practices, issues and trends, and law and legislation as it applies to persons with disabilities.
-Graduate and undergraduate students will use the same textbook but graduate students will be required to complete an additional assignment.
+Graduate and undergraduate students will use the same textbook, but graduate students will be required to complete an additional assignment.
+Typically Offered: Varies.

 Overview of language, communication, and socio/emotional development and their interaction with cognitive and learning disabilities; legal and cultural issues; informal assessments and teaching strategies; models for collaboration with speech and language professionals.
-(Summer only)
+Typically Offered: Summer.

 Supervised observation and/or instruction with students with disabilities; group discussion sessions.
-Graded P/F.
+Graded Pass/Fail.

 Credit arranged